 Texas Car Insurance Coverage Requirements & Fault Laws

 Often, drivers are curious whether Texas is a fault or no-fault car insurance state.
 A minority of states in the country have what is called no-fault car accident laws.
 These states require drivers to seek compensation from their insurance policy, regardless of who is at fault for the accident.
 In Texas, drivers enjoy the benefits of having fault insurance.
 In other words, they’re able to avoid using their insurance policy when they are not at fault for an accident.
-The difference between fault and no-fault insurance is further explored in our blog about the subject.

 Texas car insurance law mandates how much coverage a person must carry.